Make it better than you found it!

 Ensuring access to safe water and air is an essential legal, ethical, and spiritual mandate in safeguarding and protecting both human beings and the natural world in which we live.

-Leland is a leader in the region, and its citizens deserve equal protection, nothing less.
+Leland is a leader in the region, and its residents deserve equal protection, safe air and water,

 INFRASTRUCTURE